melren/effiplot/README.md

 BM | Biomarker dataset

 ### Issues
-> Currently: No specific known issues
+> **Currently:** No specific known issues<br/>
+**Planned Enhancements:** Update `AOCF()` to return value rounded to same decimal place as input

 While argument checks have been added and the functions have all been tested, the amount of stress/unit testing is still far from enough.
 Additionally, more code testing needs to be conducted on data from other studies.
-Please feel free to post any issues encountered while using the package.
+Please feel free to [report any issues](https://github.com/melren/effiplot/issues) encountered while using the package.